sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/websites.md

 ## Web addresses (URLs)

 URL – “Uniform Resource Locator” – is the term used to describe a website’s address on the internet.
 We find a website by entering its URL into the web browser’s address bar.
-The URL for Statistics Norway’s website is: [http://www.ssb.no/](http://www.ssb.no/ "http://www.ssb.no/").
-The URL for Statistic Norway’s page about children is: [http://www.ssb.no/emner/02/01/20/barn/](http://www.ssb.no/emner/02/01/20/barn/ "children")
+The URL for Statistics Norway’s website is: [https://www.ssb.no/](https://www.ssb.no/ "https://www.ssb.no/").
+The URL for Statistic Norway’s page about children is: [https://www.ssb.no/emner/02/01/20/barn/](https://www.ssb.no/emner/02/01/20/barn/ "children")

 A URL consists of three components.

 1. **Transfer protocol**
     In our example, the protocol is **http**.
 This is one of the most common protocols.
 Another common protocol is ftp.
 2. **Domain names**
-    In our example, the domain name comprises [www.ssb.no](http://www.ssb.no/ "http://www.ssb.no/").
+    In our example, the domain name comprises [www.ssb.no](https://www.ssb.no/ "https://www.ssb.no/").
 The final part of the domain name denotes the type of domain.
 In our example, the final part is the top-level domain (TLD) .**no**.
 This is an example of a country-code TLD, in that “.no” stands for Norway.
 3. **Paths**
     By entering the exact URL in the address bar, you can proceed directly to a particular page.
 A path is used to indicate the lower-level pages in a website.
-To go directly to the Statistics Norway page with statistics about children, you should enter the correct path in the address bar: [http://www.ssb.no/emner/02/01/20/barn/](http://www.ssb.no/emner/02/01/20/barn/ "children") Thus the path is: **/emner/02/01/20/barn/**
+To go directly to the Statistics Norway page with statistics about children, you should enter the correct path in the address bar: [https://www.ssb.no/emner/02/01/20/barn/](https://www.ssb.no/emner/02/01/20/barn/ "children") Thus the path is: **/emner/02/01/20/barn/**

 ## Who is responsible for the website?

 Websites created by private individuals often have long, complicated URLs.
 These will often be linked to the server’s URL by a tilde **(~)**.
 Major organisations or public authorities often have top-level domains (TLDs) such as .**no** (Norway).
 Other examples are **.se** (Sweden) **.dk** (Denmark) and **.de** (Germany).
 The USA and the UK have several other top-level domains, e.g., **.gov** (the public sector) and **.edu** (the educational sector).
 Websites may have other TLDs than a country-code TLD.
 Examples include **.org** (organisation) or **.com** (commercial).
-Be aware that absolutely anyone can purchase a URL ending in the commercial TLD **.com.** The registry for Norwegian domain names is run by [NORID](http://www.norid.no/index.en.html "(new window)").
-This body maintains a list of [all Norwegian domain names](http://www.norid.no/domenenavnbaser/domreg.html "(new window)")
+Be aware that absolutely anyone can purchase a URL ending in the commercial TLD **.com.** The registry for Norwegian domain names is run by [NORID](https://www.norid.no/index.en.html).
+This body maintains a list of [all Norwegian domain names](https://www.norid.no/domenenavnbaser/domreg.html)

 ## DOI - Digital Object Identifier